brucek/trolly/README.md

 * UMD pattern, which provides compatibility with the most popular script loaders, to the output.
 * Isparta for coverage report
 * Node >= 4.x

+## Note

+There are known issues with `Babel v.6.x`, and `Webpack 2.0-Beta`.
+Latest Webpack release runs stable only on node.js `stable` branch.

+However.
+Trolly uses `Babel v.
+6.x` without any issues, but not yet updated to `Webpack 2.0-Beta`. `PhantomJS 2.0` is still not supported.

+Older node.js versions gives issues with some newer dependencies, so only `Node >= 4.x` are supported.

 ## Basic guide